beudbeud/discoger/README.md

 # Discoger

-Telegram bot for checking if there are new sell in one specific list on Discogs
+Discoger Bot is a Telegram bot that allows you to be notified when a new sale for a vinyl in your Discogs wantlist is available.

+## Usage

+1. Search for the Telegram bot "Discoger" or click [this link](https://t.me/Discogers_bot) to open a conversation with the bot.

 ## How to use it